genesiscommunitysuccess/docs/docs/Operations/commands.md

                                                 min/sec Eg: 1m, 1000s

-\## mon script
+## mon script

-To get a status for the overall system, type **mon** from the command.
-This shows you if the server is up or not.
+This script shows the status of the overall system, so you can see if the server is up or not.

     ***************************************************************************